abpframework/abp/docs/en/Community-Articles/2023-10-30-NET-8-ASP-NET-Core-Metrics/POST.md

 }
 ```

-In this class, we are creating a counter and defining metrics that we want to collect and view. `MetricsDemo.ProductStore` is the **counter name** and `metricsdemo.productstore.sold_products_count` is the **metric**, in our example.
-We need to register this class with a `Singleton` lifetime because we don't want to reset the counter and want to keep it during the application runtime.
+In this class, we are creating a counter and defining metrics that we want to collect and view. `MetricsDemo.ProductStore` is the **counter name** and `metricsdemo.productstore.sold_products_count` is the **metric**.
+In our example, we need to register this class with a `Singleton` lifetime because we don't want to reset the counter and want to keep it during the application runtime.

 > The [System.Diagnostics.Metrics.Meter](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter) type is the entry point for a library to create a named group of instruments.
 Instruments record the numeric measurements that are needed to calculate metrics.
 Here we used [CreateCounter](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.meter.createcounter) to create a Counter instrument named _metricsdemo.productstore.sold_products_count_.